womeninsoftwarepython/WWCodePython/README.md

 <td colspan="3"><b>Beyond Unit Tests: End to End Web UI Testing <br>(or <i>Testing google forms, and how much I hate it</i>)</b>
   <br><br>

-Unit tests are great, but they don’t catch all bugs because they don’t test features like a user.
-However, Web UI tests are complicated & notoriously unreliable.
-So, how can we write tests well?
+Unit tests are great, but they don’t catch all bugs because they don’t test features like a user -- but Web UI tests are complicated & notoriously unreliable.
+How can we write tests that do the job well?
 Never fear! :star2: :star2: :star2:

-Let’s learn how to write robust, scalable Web UI tests using Python, pytest, & Selenium WebDriver that cover the full stack for **any** Web app.
-In this talk, we'll write one simple test together that covers DuckDuckGo searching:
+Let’s learn how to write robust, scalable Web UI tests using Python, pytest, & Selenium WebDriver that cover the full stack for **any** Web app:

 - Using Selenium WebDriver like a pro
 - Modeling Web UI interactions in Python code
 - Writing “good” feature tests that are efficient, robust, and readable
 - Deciding what should and should not be tested with automation

-After this talk, you’ll know how to write battle-hardened Web UI tests for **any** Web app, including Django & Flask apps.
-Example code will be supplied on GitHub, as well as plenty of hands-on tutorials & resources to continue learning after the talk.
+In this talk, we'll write one simple test together that covers DuckDuckGo searching.
+Afterwards, you’ll know how to write battle-hardened Web UI tests for **any** Web app, including Django & Flask apps.
+Example code will be supplied on GitHub, as well as plenty of hands-on tutorials & resources to continue learning!
   <br><br>
 <em>- By Andrew Knight</em></td>
 </tr>